A stratified homotopy hypothesis: Introduction

-The notion of stratified spaces studied in this work modifies the established definitions of Whitney-Thom--Mather by adding a requirement of conically smoothness for stratifications and maps thereof.
+The notion of stratified spaces studied in this work modifies the established definitions of Whitney--Thom--Mather by adding a requirement of conical smoothness for stratifications and maps thereof.
 This notion is intrinsic and makes no recourse to an ambient smooth manifold.
-Conical smoothness ensures strong regularity properties along closed strata in a stratified space, so that there exist tubular neighborhoods along singularity locii.
+Conical smoothness ensures strong regularity properties along closed strata in a conically smooth stratified space, so that there exist tubular neighborhoods along singularity loci.
 This regularity implies the Whitney conditions as well as many of the differing excellent properties on both the geometric and homotopy-theoretic sides.
 On the geometric side, Trotman's openness of transversality can be deduced from the stratified inverse function theorem of \cite{aft1}.
 On the topological side, Siebenmann's stratified isotopy extension theorem follows in our theory by standard arguments on tubular neighborhoods.